-Whether one likes it or not, pollution is one the most ignored concept in the modern world.
+Whether one likes it or not, pollution is one of the most ignored concepts in the modern world.
 Here are some shocking facts on pollution which give a quick glance through of how this destroyer is up to creating havoc on the earth.

 What is Pollution?

-Pollution can be described as contamination of air, water and soil by introduction of a contaminant into a natural environment, usually by humans that are harmful to living organisms.
-The most common forms of pollution are air pollution, water pollution, agricultural pollution and land pollution.
+Pollution can be described as contamination of air, water, and soil by the introduction of a contaminant into a natural environment, usually by humans that are harmful to living organisms.
+The most common forms of pollution are air pollution, water pollution, agricultural pollution, and land pollution.

 Fact 1: Pollution is one of the biggest killers, affecting more than 100 million worldwide.